csqr/chetanchawla.com/content/authors/admin/_index.md

 I am a teacher, researcher, and consultant of business strategy, and entrepreneurship.
 I have 10+ years of business consulting experience with clients ranging from Fortune 100 defense companies to Indian retailers, and technology startups.

-My academic research focus is the association between capital providers (debt, equity, and non-traditional forms of financing e.g. crowdfunding) and startup outcomes.
+My research focus is on the association between capital providers (debt, equity, and non-traditional forms of financing e.g. crowdfunding) and startup outcomes*.
 More specifically, I investigate the capital provider and startup linkage in contexts ranging from S & P 500 companies to cryptocurrency, blockchain projects, and other early-stage ventures.

-My academic teaching focus is strategy, and entrepreneurship.
+My teaching focus is on strategy, and entrepreneurship.

 I am an [Associate Professor of Entrepreneurship](https://www.northcentralcollege.edu/profile/cchawla) at North Central College in Naperville, IL in the School of Business and Entrepreneurship.

+*Legal Disclaimer: The content on this site is purely a record of my personal opinions/speculations/interests, which are subject to updating.
+Nothing here constitutes investment/legal/professional advice.
+As always, [caveat lector](https://chetanchawla.com/post/caveat-lector/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Chetan_CV_20210804.pdf" "newtab" >}}resumé{{< /staticref >}}.